acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 ### Test Application

-In order to test the new app, it is required to perform the following steps:
+Once the procedure has been executed and _NodeJS App Example_ objects have been created in Openshift, it would be a good idea to perform the following steps in order to test the new deployed App's status:

--   Check App Pod is running
+-   Check the App's Pod is running

 ```
 $ oc get pods -n nodejs-app-example